lta4/lta4.github.io/readme.md

 Another issue I had was with the not being able to increase the width to 100% in tablet and desktop in my container class.
 After talking to Alex about it, it could have been a couple of things, such as, the Bootstrap format was causing the issue/ my Media Query's were written incorrectly.
 We ended up forcing the code with !important in order to bypass the parent element that was wouldn't get rid of the extra margin.

 Another issue I had was when I used Flex Box to move content to the other side of the page(in desktop mode), my scroll down in tablet stayed down and would not scroll back up.
 I realized the Max in tablet and the Min in desktop were overlapping each other which was causing the scroll down to malfunction.

+Another issue I had was rendering my project cards from google sheet.
+The malfunction was when I set up my link in my google sheet, I gave myself an extra "line-space" to break it up from the 1.(name, img, live, ect.).
+The computer was reading that extra space as something which caused my cards not to show up on my live when I had my descriptions under line 1 and started my links at line 3.
+An issue that I won't ever forget.